ajschumacher/Hbl15.github.io/_posts/2015-05-10-Silent-Mistake.md

 All sounds good right?
 I don't even have those <strike>annoying</strike> error message...

 ### Well,  I was deadly wrong!!!
-Lucky, I was running on a relatively smalle set of data that have only 7 days in total.
+Lucky, I was running on a relatively small set of data that have only 7 days in total.
 Guess what, my result only have a dictionary of 6 days.
 I was consistenly missing a day without know why...

 So why? *starting to pull my hair out...*